 - 1. Call up the current engine's address on your DCC handheld - 2.
 Enter Programming on the Main on your DCC handheld - 3.
 In this step you have to tell the MTH engine that you want it to start looking at long addresses.
-You do this in Cv29: - a.
+You do this in CV29: - a.
 Bring up the CV menu on your DCC handheld - b.
-Enter"29" to edit CV29 - c.
-Enter "34" to change the value of CV29 and hit Enter - d.
+Enter "29" to edit CV29

+- c.
+Enter "38" to change the value of CV29 and hit Enter - d.
 The engine will give you a two whistle/horn blast response - 4.
-In the following steps you will now need to write values to CV17 and CV18 to tell the engine what the long address should be railking.com/pdfapp/pdfs/instruction/HO%20DCC%20addressCV17_18%2 0Converter.xls

-- 5. Call up CV17 and enter the value required for CV17.
+In the following steps you will now need to write values to CV17 and CV18 to tell the engine what the long address should be5.
+Call up CV17 and enter the value required for CV17.
 You will get a two whistle/horn blast response - 6.
 Call up CV18 and enter the value required for CV18.
 You will get a two whistle/horn blast response

-In order to determine your required values for CV17 and CV18 you will need to go to http://extranet.mth-
+In order to determine your required values for CV17 and CV18 you will need to go to http://extranet.mth-railking.com/pdfapp/pdfs/instruction/ HO%20DCC%20addressCV17\18%20Converter.xls

 Enter in the long address you want then click anywhere else in the spreadsheet and it will return the values for CV17 and CV18 (it will also return the hex conversion of the CV17 and CV18 values if your DCC system requires this).

 Below is an example for extended address 2011: